-Exception: If one can demonstrate that the connection between the two characteristics that was inherited by association is causally linked, or the probability of taking on a characteristic would be high, then it would be valid.
+Exception: If one can demonstrate that the connection between the two characteristics that were inherited by association is causally linked, or the probability of taking on a characteristic would be high, then it would be valid.

 Pol Pot, the Cambodian Maoist revolutionary, was genocidal; therefore, he was a very bad man.
 Frankie is genocidal; therefore, Frankie must also be a very bad man.

 Logically Fallacious is one of the most comprehensive collections of logical fallacies with all original examples and easy to understand descriptions; perfect for educators, debaters, or anyone who wants to improve his or her reasoning skills.

 Get the book, Logically Fallacious by Bo Bennett, PhD by selecting one of the following options:

 Enroll in the Mastering Logical Fallacies Online Course.
 Over 10 hours of video and interactive learning.
 Go beyond the book!